Enhancing Inverse Reinforcement Learning through Encoding Dynamic Information in Reward Shaping: Introduction

-The only learning "deterministic" reward techniques among the existing AIL methods face significant performance degeneration in stochastic environments, leading to risk-seeking behavior and increased data requirements \citep{ziebart2010modeling}.
+Existing IRL methods, rooted in their maximum entropy nature, mostly exclusively focus on learning "deterministic" reward techniques.
+These methods, however, face significant performance degeneration in stochastic environments, leading to \textbf{risk-seeking behavior} and increased data requirements \citep{ziebart2010modeling}.
 For example, an agent trained under the deterministic Markov Decision Process (MDP) might aim to imitate expert behavior by seeking high rewards, yet fail to account for the low probability of some transitions in stochastic MDP settings.
-This happens because, in stochastic environments, the assumption that trajectory distributions are aligned with a Boltzmann distribution solely parameterized by deterministic rewards no longer holds.
-Instead, the dynamics information must also be incorporated into the formulation.
-There are two possible solutions.
-One is massive sampling to cover all possible outcomes, which is computationally expensive in large state action spaces~\citep{devlin2011theoretical,gupta2022unpacking}.
-The other is estimating the dynamics information and integrating it into the reward design, making the reward "stochastic".
-Traditional reward design is usually based on state only $R(s_t)$~\citep{torabi2018generative}, state-action pair $R(s_t, a_{t})$~\citep{blonde2019sample}, or transition tuple $R(s_t, a_t, s_{t+1})$~\citep{fu2017learning}, where the information inputted can be thought as a deterministic sample piece under the stochastic setting.
-The challenge in stochastic environments calls for a different perspective of rewards -- stochastic rewards absorbing the transition information.
+This happens because, in stochastic environments, the assumption of maximum entropy no longer holds.
+The trajectory distributions are not aligned with a Boltzmann distribution solely parameterized by \textbf{deterministic} rewards.
+In this case, the dynamic information must also be incorporated into the formulation.
+There are two likely solutions: One is massive sampling to cover all possible outcomes, which is computationally expensive in large state action spaces~\citep{devlin2011theoretical,gupta2022unpacking}; The other is changing from maximum entropy framework to maximum causal entropy framework, estimating the dynamics information, and integrating it into the reward design, making the reward "stochastic".
+Traditional reward design is usually based on state only $R(s_t)$~\citep{torabi2018generative}, state-action pair $R(s_t, a_{t})$~\citep{blonde2019sample}, or transition tuple $R(s_t, a_t, s_{t+1})$~\citep{fu2017learning}, where the information inputted can be thought as a \textbf{deterministic} sample piece under the \textbf{stochastic} setting.
+The challenge in \textbf{stochastic} environments calls for a different perspective of rewards -- stochastic rewards absorbing the transition information.
+More detailed literature survey has been has been investigated in Appendix \ref{section::related_work}.